oliverbolis8-jpg/customer-retention-analysis/README.md

 This project analyzes customer purchasing behavior to identify retention patterns, customer segments, and churn risk using Python and data analytics techniques.

+## Internship Information

+This project was completed as part of the Data Analytics Internship Program at SkillInfyTech.

 ## Objectives

 * Analyze customer purchasing behavior